Pascal-J/type-system-j/README.md

 require jpath '~/typesys.ijs'  NB. assumes location to be home directory coinsert 'typesys'  NB. inside a locale you want to use type system

+after loading typesys_test.ijs, run

+test ''
+testC ''

+The commands will display many examples of the type system in a hopefully easy to follow way.

 **2 ways to turn type system on and off**

-1. You could define 2 shaddow names for c and v.
-Say C and V.  You can globally redefine C and V from c and v when you want to turn on C and V type checking/coercion, and to noP (no op) when you want to turn it off.
+1. There is a  shaddow name for c and v.
+It is t.
+You can globally redefine t to any type processing function including a special function called off that bypasses any type checks.
+You can also use off to merely have the commenting value of type annotations, or as a placeholder to apply types you have yet to define.

-2. by removing/adding a comment header.
+2. by removing/adding a comment to the header.
 For instance the type checked test function's header is:

         NB. function with type anotation: takes 2 item items, with one string, and one Farenheit temperature.
 Makes sure to fail if not 2 items per item